 The French introduced avocados to Vietnam, which explains why in Vietnamese, avocados are called trái bơ (pronounced “try buh”; trái means fruit, bơ is Viet pidgin for beurre).
 In the name of the shake, trái is omitted from the name because we assume that it would be made from avocado and not butter.

-Beside strawberry and banana, you will find more of smoothies with fresh dragon fruit, custard apple, and jackfruit, along with ice and condensed milk or yogurt on top…
+Beside strawberry and banana, you will find more of smoothies with fresh dragon fruit, custard apple, and jackfruit, along with ice and condensed milk or yoghurt on top…

-The best quality artichoke herbal tea is produced in the Da Lat region of Vietnam.
-Wise grandmothers in the Da Lat make a traditional herbal tea simply by boiling the leaves of artichoke.
-This might sound like it would produce a bitter, stewed brew, but actually the flavor is smooth, delicately sweet and mild.
+The best quality of artichoke herbal tea is produced in the Da Lat region of Vietnam.
+Wise grandmothers in the Da Lat make a traditional herbal tea simply by boiling the leaves of an artichoke.
+This might sound like it would produce a bitter, stewed brew, but actually the flavour is smooth, delicately sweet and mild.

 What are you waiting for?
 Just come to Vietnam and try out these wonderfully healthy and cheap drinks and enjoy your time with us!